Foodservice Utility Carts Buying Guide

 If you have various flooring materials in your business, choose casters that can easily transition between hard to soft floors.

-Utility Cart Shelves
+Understanding Utility Cart Shelves

 Utility carts can have anywhere from two to four shelves.

 Remember that clearance between two shelves will be greater than a cart with three or four shelves as cart are typically all similar in total height.
 To decide on how many shelves you need to think about the size of the items you'll be transporting and make sure they'll fit on the shelves.
-Kitchen utility carts should be chosen to work with the bins and storage containers you prefer (including height clearance).
+Kitchen utility carts should be chosen to work with the bus bins and food storage containers you prefer (including height clearance).

 Enclosed carts may have all the shelves behind doors or a shelf exposed plus some inside the doors.
 As mentioned above, these can be used to deliver food in cafeterias and hospital settings but they can also be beneficial for transporting cleaning supplies or bus boxes to hide them from patrons in front of house.